Dendrite (crystal): Microscopic solvability condition

 A decade later several groups of researchers went back to the Nash-Glicksman problem and focused on simplified versions of it.
 Through this they found that the problem for isotropic surface tension had no solutions.
 This result meant that a system with a steady needle growth solution necessarily needed to have some type of anisotropic surface tension.
 This breakthrough lead to the microscopic solvability condition theory (MSC), however this theory still failed since although for isotropic surface tension there could not be a steady solution, it was experimentally shown that there were nearly steady solutions which the theory did not predict.

 Macroscopic continuum model

 Nowadays the best understanding for dendritic crystals comes in the form of the macroscopic continuum model which assumes that both the solid and the liquid parts of the system are continuous media and the interface is a surface.
 This model uses the microscopic structure of the material and uses the general understanding of nucleation to accurately predict how a dendrite will grow.

 Dendrite formation

 Dendrite formation starts with some nucleation, i.e. the first appearance of solid growth, in the supercooled liquid.
 This formation will at first grow spherically until this shape is no longer stable.
-This instability has two causes: anisotropy in the surface energy of the liquid-solid interface and the attachment kinetics of particles to crystallographic planes when they have formed.
+This instability has two causes: anisotropy in the surface energy of the solid/liquid interface and the attachment kinetics of particles to crystallographic planes when they have formed.